espruino/EspruinoDocs/boards/MicroBit.md

 Buying
 -------

-micro:bits are currently available to buy [in the UK](https://www.element14.com/community/community/stem-academy/microbit) and [in the United States](https://www.techwillsaveus.com/shop/microbit/).
+micro:bits are currently available to buy [all over the world](https://microbit.org/buy/).

 Official Espruino Boards